Kaholo/kaholo-plugin-aws-ec2/README.md

 If you have a Bring your own IP (BYOIP) address pool, to select an arbitrary available address from that pool, specify the pool's ID here.
 Leave the parameter empty to allocate a specific BYOIP address or an arbitrary address from Amazon's pool of addresses.

 ### Parameter: Dry Run
+If enabled, this tests the allocation request with AWS to check for potential errors without actually allocating any address.

 ## Method: Associate Address
 This method associates an Elastic IP address with an instance or a network interface.
 To create an Elastic IP address, use method "Allocate Address".

-**Parameters**
-1. Access Key - This is a parameter taken from the vault to access AWS
-2. Secret Key - This is a paramer taken from the vault to access AWS
-3. Region
+### Parameter: Region
-4. Allocation ID - The allocation ID.
-This is required for EC2-VPC.
-5. Instance ID - The ID of the instance.
-This is required for EC2-Classic.
-6. Public IP - The Elastic IP address to associate with the instance.
-This is required for EC2-Classic.
-7. Allow Reassociation (Boolean) - For a VPC in an EC2-Classic account, specify true to allow an Elastic IP address that is already associated with an instance or network interface to be reassociated with the specified instance or network interface.
+The AWS geographical region where an address will be associated with an instance or network interface.

-8. DryRun (Boolean) - Checks whether you have the required permissions for the action, without actually making the request, and provides an error response.
-9. Network InterfaceID - The ID of the network interface.
-If the instance has more than one network interface, you must specify a network interface ID.
-10. Private IP Address - The primary or secondary private IP address to associate with the Elastic IP address.
+### Parameter: Allocation ID
+The allocation ID of the IP address to be associated with an instance or network interface.
+Allocation ID is property `AllocationId` found in the Final Result of method "Allocate Address".
+For example, `eipalloc-06b93fa7325c0c27d`.

+### Parameter: Instance ID
+The instance ID of an AWS EC2 instance to which the Elastic IP address will be associated.
+This is the most commonly used option.
+If the instance has more than one network interface or private IP address and the Elastic IP address is to be associated with a specific interface or private IP, use parameters "Network Interface ID" or "Private IP Address" instead.
+Instance ID is given as `Instances[0].InstanceId` in the Final Result of method "Create Instance", where `0` is the first element of an array of instances created.
+For example, `i-002107513641fde32`.

+### Parameter: Network Interface ID
+The Network Interface ID of an AWS EC2 instance to which the address will be associated.
+This parameter is used if the instance has more than one network interface and the Elastic IP address must be associated with one specific network interface.
+Network Interface ID is given as `Instances[0].NetworkInterfaces[0].NetworkInterfaceId` in the Final Result of method "Create Instance", where `0` is the first element of an array of instances/network interfaces created.
+For example, `eni-08a62d0b9e98fc07c`.
+If there is only one network interface, it may be easier to use parameter "Instance ID" instead.

+### Parameter: Private IP Address
+The Private IP Address of an AWS EC2 instance to which the address will be associated.
+This parameter is used if the instance has more than one private IP address and the Elastic IP address must be associated with a specific one.
+Private IP address is given as `Reservations[0].Instances[0].NetworkInterfaces[0].PrivateIpAddresses[0].PrivateIpAddress` in the Final Result of method "Describe Instances", where `0` is the first member of an array of potentially multiple instances, interfaces, private ip addresses, etc. For example, `10.48.0.105`.
+If there is only one private IP address, it may be easier to use parameter "Instance ID" instead.

+### Parameter: Dry Run
+If enabled, this tests the association request with AWS to check for potential errors without actually associating any address.

-## Method: Release an address
+## Method: Release Address

-**Description**

-Releases the specified Elastic IP address.
-This method calls ec2 [releaseAddress](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#releaseAddress-property)

-**Parameters**

-1. Access Key - This is a parameter taken from the vault to access AWS
-2. Secret Key - This is a paramer taken from the vault to access AWS
+This method releases the specified Elastic IP address.
+An address cannot be released while in use, e.g. while associated with an instance.
+In this example the instance might be terminated first, and then the address may be released.
+Releasing Elastic IP addresses is done as a housekeeping measure and to reduce costs, because AWS charges a premium for allocated Elastic IP addresses that are NOT in use.

-3. Region
+### Parameter: Region
-4. Allocation ID - The allocation ID.
-Required for EC2-VPC.
-5. Public IP - The Elastic IP address.
-Required for EC2-Classic.
-6. DryRun (Boolean) - Checks whether you have the required permissions for the action, without actually making the request, and provides an error response.
+The AWS geographical region of the address to be released.

+### Parameter: Allocation ID
+The allocation ID of the IP address to be released.
+Allocation ID is property `AllocationId` found in the Final Result of method "Allocate Address".
+For example, `eipalloc-06b93fa7325c0c27d`.

+### Parameter: Dry Run
+If enabled, this tests the release request with AWS to check for potential errors without actually releasing any address.

 ## Method: Describe instance